5mil/Ple/README.md

 The X13 algorithm is the best new algorithm based off X13.

 Block Reward Schedule:
-Block 1 is 300000  Pleb
+Block 1 is 462,586 Pleb - premine of 2%
-Block 2-120 are 1 Pleb
-Block 121-2880 are 4000 Pleb
+Block 2-5400 are 4200 Pleb

-PoW Ends on Block 2880 about 4 days
+PoW Ends on Block 5400 about 4.2 days

-MinStakeAge: 1 hour, MaxStakeAge: Unlimited, 9% Annual Interest
+MinStakeAge: 1 day, MaxStakeAge: 7 days, 20% Annual Interest

 Development process
 ===========================